junxit/us-congress-bills-115/bill.md

 ## § 2.
 Hiring by Department of Veterans Affairs of additional Veterans Justice Outreach Specialists

 - **(a)** *Hiring of additional Veterans Justice Outreach Specialists*
-  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall hire not fewer than 50 Veterans Justice Outreach Specialists and place each such Veterans Justice Outreach Specialist at an eligible Department of Veterans Affairs medical center in accordance with this section.
+  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall hire not fewer than 50 Veterans Justice Outreach Specialists and place each such Veterans Justice Outreach Specialist at an eligible Department of Veterans Affairs medical center in accordance with this section.
   - **(2)** *Requirements* The Secretary shall ensure that each Veterans Justice Outreach Specialist employed under paragraph (1)—
     - **(A)** serves, either exclusively or in addition to other duties, as part of a justice team in a veterans treatment court or other veteran-focused court; and
     - **(B)** otherwise meets Department hiring guidelines for Veterans Justice Outreach Specialists.